 The Norman Lockyer Fellowship is awarded to enable an outstanding researcher to devote the majority of their time to research on an astronomical topic, including solar system and planetary science.
 They are named after Sir Norman Lockyer (1836-1920), pioneering solar astronomer and discoverer of helium.

 The application form can be accessed here, and should include a CV, list of publications, research proposal, and a signature from the host institution - details are given on the form.
-You will also be asked for the contact details of two independent referees, who will receive an email from us once you've submitted the application form.
-The application deadline is (23:59 (BST), 19 October 2019.
-Referees are asked to submit their references by 26 October 2019.
+You will also be asked for the contact details of two referees, who will receive an email from us once you've submitted the application form.
+The deadline for applications is Saturday, October 15, 2022.

 Conditions for both Fellowships